Timeline : Prehistory in the North East 10,000 BC to 43 AD

 River-names, language and Cumbric culture

 In the names of locations it is notably our river-names that still provide one strong link with the distant prehistoric periods.
-River-names are generally the oldest surviving names in the landscape, being Celtic or linked to a much earlier conjectural early proto-European language called Indo-European.
+River-names are generally the oldest surviving name features in the landscape, being ‘Celtic’ in origin or linked to a much earlier conjectural early proto-European language called Indo-European.

 It is not entirely clear, or even certain, but it seems that most of the Britons who were the inhabitants occupying our island on the eve of the Roman invasion spoke a Celtic ‘Cumbric’ language akin to the Welsh spoken today.